slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Every word someone says is the tip of the iceberg.
 Underneath that word are thoughts, fears, emotions.
 Underneath those emotions is history and experiences.
 A single word is the final outcome of all of that history.
 - Judge people on their habits.

-> *"We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started."
--- Henry Ward Beecher*

-> *"We don’t judge people when we feel good about ourselves."
--- Brené Brown*

-> *"A man is as big as the things that make him angry." (...)
-"A fanatic is a person who can’t change his mind and won’t change the subject."
--- Winston Churchill*

-> *"You can easily judge the character of a man by how he treats those who can do nothing for him."
--- J.W.
-Goethe*

-> *"Nearly all men can stand adversity, but if you want to test a man’s character, give him power."
--- Abraham Lincoln*

-> *"I’m suspicious of people who don’t like dogs, but I trust a dog when it doesn’t like a person."
--- Bill Murray*

 > *"A drunk man’s words, are a sober man’s thoughts." (...)
 "When the character of a man is not clear to you, look at his friends."
 -- Proverbs*